seejwy/skapi-doc/database/README.md

 });
 ```

-With this example, you can fetch information about the "Vote.Beer" index of the "Poll" table, and access the various statistics about the index.
+With this example, you can fetch information about the "Vote.Beer" index of the "Poll" table and get statistical information on the records.

 ### Querying index values

-If you want to list all the indexes in a table and order them in a specific order, you can use the order.by parameter in the query.
+Suppose you want to list all the indexes in a table and order them in a specific order.
+In that case, you can use the `order.by` parameter in the `query`.
 For example, to list all indexes in the "Poll" table ordered by "average_bool", you can do the following:

 ```js
 let config = {